 Set with Friends is a web implementation of a real-time pattern matching card game called Set.
 Originally, when I was at SPARC 2019, I wondered how I could bridge the 3000 mile gap between some of the friends I had made after we parted ways.
 Set with Friends lets you play Set online with minimal overhead (no login necessary); it's as simple as sharing a custom link and having fun!

-During the design process, I learned about Firebase (a service offered by Google), so for me this became an introduction to serverless architectures, as well as an exercise in creating live interfaces.
+During the design process, I learned about Firebase, so working on this app introduced me to serverless architectures and provided a good exercise in creating live interfaces.
 We completely overhauled the design in May and released version 2.0 in June.
-At the time of writing (July 2020), the website has over 40000 monthly active users and 5000 games played every day.
+At the time of writing (May 2021), the website has over 40,000 monthly active users and 1.9 million games played.

 Competitive Programming Workspace September 2019